florinadungureanu-euenterprise/mcp-connect-amsterdam-notes/README.md

 This repo contains my notes, takeaways, and resources from [MCP Connect Amsterdam](https://lu.ma/mcp-connect-amsterdam), hosted at **AI House Amsterdam** (Zuidas) and co-organised by [GitHub](https://github.com), [Alpic](https://alpic.ai), [Orq.ai](https://orq.ai), and [Prosus](https://www.prosus.com).

-> *I'm not an engineer; I'm an ecosystem operator embedded in the Amsterdam AI scene.
+> *I'm not an engineer but a proud vibey coder ;) I'm an ecosystem operator embedded in the European innovation ecosystem and Amsterdam's deeptech scene.
 I took notes, went down rabbit holes, and wrote up what stayed with me.
 If anything here is useful to you, great.*

 ---